 The bill, H.B.
 No. 4952, aims to enhance the confidentiality of information related to fraud detection and deterrence within governmental bodies in Texas.
-It introduces a new section, 552.164, to the Government Code, which stipulates that information concerning fraud detection and deterrence measures is to be considered confidential and exempt from public disclosure requirements under Section 552.021.
+It introduces a new section, 552.164, to the Government Code, which stipulates that information pertaining to fraud detection and deterrence measures is considered confidential and is exempt from public disclosure requirements under Section 552.021.
 This includes a wide range of materials such as risk assessments, reports, data, protocols, technology specifications, manuals, and any communications that could disclose the methods used by governmental bodies to prevent, investigate, or evaluate fraud.

 The bill emphasizes the importance of protecting sensitive information that could compromise the effectiveness of fraud prevention strategies.
-By ensuring that such information remains confidential, the legislation seeks to bolster the integrity of governmental operations and enhance the ability to combat fraud effectively.
+By ensuring that such information remains confidential, the legislation seeks to bolster the integrity of governmental operations and safeguard against potential fraud-related threats.
 The provisions of this act are set to take effect on September 1, 2025.

 Statutes affected: